-The Barefoot Trailer is an ultralight trailer made in the UK.
-All the edges are rounded, and it has a really sleek design.
+The Barefoot Caravan is a micro camper made in the UK.
+All the edges are rounded, including the roof, and it has a really sleek free form design.
 The interior features a kitchen, bathroom, sofas (converting to 6ft x 6ft bed), wardrobes and storage, hot water, heating, USB and sockets, and much more.
 We thought it would be cool to showcase a design from our friends in the UK.

 Weight: up to 2500 lbs